 - 2 tablespoons orange juice

 - salt and pepper to taste

-- Make the sauce by whisking all of the sauce ingredients together in a bowl.
+- Make the sauce by whisking all of the sauce ingredients together in a large bowl.

 - Add oil to a large skillet set over medium heat.
-Once shimmering, add shrimp and saute until cooked through.
+Once shimmering, place shrimp in the hot skillet in a single layer and saute until cooked through.
 Cook approximately 2-3 minutes per side.